Craft Vinyl Hacks and Help for Beginners

 12. Metal rings to keep your favorite vinyl brands organized

-When you find a brand and type of vinyl, you love you need to remember where you got it from!
-I like to keep swatches of my vinyl on metal rings and label them with the brand, website/store, or type of vinyl on the back of each..
+When you find a brand and type of vinyl you love, you need to remember where you got it from!
+I like to keep swatches of my vinyl on metal rings and label them with the brand, website/store, and type of vinyl on the back of each.

 How to Cut Cricut Vinyl

 If your vinyl isn’t cutting all the way through, there are a few things to check.
 First, is your blade fresh and sharp?
 Clean of debris?
 Second, do you have the correct setting?
 When cutting holographic or foil vinyl, don’t just select ‘vinyl’ they are not the same.

 If you have done all the above, then try upping the pressure to More with the dropdown option on the cut screen.

 13. How to layer vinyl with parchment paper